Ultimus Viewing Order for the Ultimate Guide to Watching Star Wars

 to avoid getting any

-Some of you may have heard of the internet famous
+Also, some of you may have heard of the internet famous

 Machete Order was based on a fantastically well thought-out article for how